 Supervision on Residential Events

 To benefit from UniFest young people need a degree of independence and autonomy, similar to that for work experience placements.
 This is especially important if their event is a residential one.
 The safeguarding arrangements for residential UniFest events have been developed over many years, and offer a degree of protection that makes remote, rather than direct, supervision appropriate.
-School, academy and college staff do not need to accompany learners on residential UniFest events.
+School and college staff do not need to accompany learners on residential UniFest events.

 The key Safeguarding policies and documents for all of our delivery Universities can be viewed by clicking on the relevant logos below.
 These include examples of some of the risk assessment documentation used.
 Completed risk assessments can be made available on request to participating schools/academies/colleges, local authorities and parents/carers.
 Therefore it is not necessary for schools, academies or colleges to undertake their own risk assessments, site visits etc.